BlogHome

 $ home-manager edit

-This should open a file with a couple of values already set.
+This should open your editor with a couple of values already set.
 In the following snippet you see:

 { config, pkgs, ... }: